 Little secret not many people know.
 I have been a Personal Trainer my whole life, teaching people fitness.
 I even fought professionally for a few years for Rawai Muay Thai.
 But I also had a massive passion for gaming ever since I was a kid when we got our first MS-DOS computer that had games on huge floppy discs the same size as the monitor screen.

 Before the pandemic, I started a little gaming community.
-It began with just some friends here in Phuket and some other people I gamed with in the USA.
+It began with just some friends in Phuket and some people I gamed with in the USA.
 We soon started adding more people we met online and gamed with.
-Fast forward through the lockdowns and massive restrictions, our little gaming Discord became a 7,000+ gaming addicted community.
-It became quite the side hustle, and I enjoyed every minute.
+Fast forward through the lockdowns and massive restrictions, and our little RUST Discord became a 7,000+ gaming-addicted community.
+It became quite a side hustle, and I enjoyed every minute.
 But, like my previous clients, I was sitting down gaming all day, and then I was sitting down working on building the brand/community.

 I fell victim to the same circumstance as they did.
 My back started to hurt.
 It felt super tight and ached all the time.
 But part of me didn’t care as I wasn’t teaching fitness anymore.
 I was making more money gaming than I ever had being a Personal Trainer, and it was 1,000x more fun.
-And I am not talking about cool shooting games like RUST, DayZ and SCUM.
+And I am not talking about cool shooting games like RUST PVE and ARK PVE Servers.
 I mean geeky games like Command & Conquer, Minecraft, Eve Online and Age of Empires.
-Games where you are sitting down 14 to 16 hours straight.
+Games where you are sitting down for 14 to 16 hours straight.

-This, plus my own inactivity due to lockdowns and closed gyms, results in me getting weight gain and back pain.
+This, plus my inactivity due to lockdowns and closed gyms, results in me getting weight gain and back pain.
 It got to the point where I felt pain down my left leg, which I know means my lower back was getting so compressed it was starting to pinch my sciatic nerve.
 But, and here is the kicker, I was surrounded by personal trainers, wellness coaches, nutritious and physiotherapists.
 But did I see any like my clients used to come to see me?
-No, I ended up taking tramadol and opium-based painkiller to continue to sit down in front of a computer and work on growing my gaming community.
+No, I ended up taking tramadol and opium-based painkiller to continue sitting in front of a computer and working on growing my gaming community.